-Motions may be adopted by the "no objection" method unless any member prefers voice or roll call vote.
+Motions may be adopted by the "no objection" method unless any member prefers a voice or roll call vote.
 There is no legal requirement for roll call voting unless a member demands it.
-While this method of expediting a long agenda is common practice, a roll call vote may be preferable to provide greater clarity and understanding on commission proceedings for the members, the secretary and public in attendance.
+While this method of expediting a long agenda is common practice, a roll call vote may be preferable to provide greater clarity and understanding of commission proceedings for the members, the secretary, and the public in attendance.